akondrahman/59115ASE/hw/code/8/README.md

 ##VIII.
 Acknowledgement

-We would like to thank [Dr. Tim Menzies](https://github.com/timm) for giving us an opportunity to learn and explore various problems and algorithms in the domain of search-based algorithm.
-Thank you for guiding us throughout.
-Further, we would also like to thank the teaching assistant for the course - [Mr.Rahul Krishna](https://github.com/rahlk) for answering all our queries and guiding us throughout.
+We would like to thank **[Dr. Tim Menzies](https://github.com/timm)** for giving us an opportunity to learn and explore various problems and algorithms in the domain of search-based algorithm.
+Further, we would also like to thank the **Teaching Assistant** for the course - **[Mr.Rahul Krishna](https://github.com/rahlk)** for answering all our queries and guiding us throughout.